All Episodes

 And there's no question.

-Uh the fact that you know they want this black white scenario, these officers were black.
+The fact that they want this black-white scenario, these officers were black.

-And I was seeing some of these claims, charges against the officer eventually being dismissed.
+And I would see some of these claims, charges against the officer, eventually being dismissed.

-You know, Haraldo, I know you take a little different view, but you you also, like Leo, believe that this was way uh this was an overcharge in every particular way, correct?
+You know, Geraldo, I know you take a little different view, but you also, like Leo, believe that this was way, this was an overcharge in every particular way, correct?

 Oh, yeah, absolutely, Sean.